Michael Pfeifer, co-founder of the Berlin-based sustainable fashion startup MOOT talked about sustainable fashion.

-Our school community agreed on three pathways with regard to environment protection for the school years 2016/2017 and 2017/2018: “consumption and waste”, “healthy school” and the mandatory topic “energy”.
+Our school community worked on three pathways with regard to environment protection for the school years 2016-2017 and 2017-2018: “consumption and waste”, “healthy school” and the mandatory topic “energy”.
 The “GISSV Goes Green“ project week, successful participation in the „Greenlight“- Festival, “Walk-/Bike-/Roll-to-School Day”, ecological topics in our curriculum, field trips to environmental institutions nearby and numerous other activities are the living proof for the education of an environmental awareness and stewardship, linked to our curriculum.
 In Johann Wolfgang von Goethe's words:

 In the living nature nothing happens that is not in connection with the whole.

 It is this connection that we want to establish at our school: „GISSV Goes Green.“

 Thank you to GISSV's Green team who organized a special clean up project on our Mountain View Campus and the neighboring park

 Organized by GISSV's Green Team, students from grades 5-10 help clean up MV Whisman Park and the middle school alley.